Jaga Jazzist

 Links:

-Norwegian horns-based combo Jaga Jazzist, formed by multi-instrumentalist brothers Lars and Martin Horntveth and featuring multi-instrumentalist Jorgen Munkeby, released an immature album, Javla Jazzist Grete Stitz (Thug, 1996), and the EP Magazine (Dbut, 1998 - Smalltown Supersound, 2004) before finding their true voice.
+Norwegian horns-based instrumental combo Jaga Jazzist, formed by multi-instrumentalist brothers Lars and Martin Horntveth and featuring multi-instrumentalist Jorgen Munkeby, released an immature album, Javla Jazzist Grete Stitz (Thug, 1996), and the EP Magazine (Dbut, 1998 - Smalltown Supersound, 2004) before finding their true voice.

 Jaga Jazzist's multi-instrumentalist Jorgen Munkby formed Shining and, after the acoustic and truly jazzy Where The Ragged People Go (2001) and Sweet Shanghai Devil (2001), turned to bombastic progressive-rock on chaotic collections like In The Kingdom of Kitsch You Will Be A Monster (2005) and especially Grindstone (2007).